 Of course, it depends on what you want.
-Our simpler services, like ugly web sites or an open source CRM or ERP install can start at a few hundred pounds, and we will be happy to throw in the first year's hosting for most sites or systems.
+Our simpler services, like ugly web sites can start at a few hundred pounds, and we will be happy to throw in the first year's hosting for most sites or systems.

-Even a simple CRM/ERP/web app may be cheaper than you think if you have straightforward requirements.
+Even a simple CRM or web app may be cheaper than you think if you have straightforward requirements.
 If you know what you budget limits are, ask us what we can deliver within the limits.

 What about more sophisticated systems?